leibniz-psychology/datawiz2/README.md

 - Many decision made within development are explained and/or discussed within our [issue](https://github.com/leibniz-psychology/datawiz2/issues) pages.
 - The most important concepts are explained in the projects [wiki](https://github.com/leibniz-psychology/datawiz2/wiki) page.
-- Run `make` to see all actions available for this project.
-It can run migrations, fixtures and even deploy the application for you.
+- Run `make help` to see all actions available for this project.
+It can run migrations, fixtures and even run the application for you.